Freskoko/CycleTrafficWeather/INF161report.md

 The model is not exact, but this is due to the numbers never being "exact" in reality, and an RMSE of around 20 is very reasonable.

+It is important to note that the test RMSE was baout 1.1 higher than the validation RMSE.
+This means that the model may have overfitted slightly to the training/validation data.
+However, this increase is very minimal and still shows the model is able to generalize.

 ----------------------------